OpenCyphal/pycyphal/README.md

 For more information refer to the PyTest documentation.

+### Running tests and static analysis

+The script `test.sh` can be used to run the unit tests and static code analysis tools locally.
+The coverage statistics will be collected and stored in the project root directory.

+After the tests are executed, it is possible to run the [SonarQube](https://sonarqube.org) scanner as follows:
+`sonar-scanner -Dsonar.login=<project-key>`.
+The scanner should not be run before the general test suite since it relies on its coverage data.

 ## License

 The library is available under the terms of the MIT License.